 Apart from the sheer joy of reading, there are sound reasons to accompany your child to the library and help them sign up for their first card.

 There is no doubt that libraries play an essential role in creating life-long readers and book lovers.
 Although much has changed for children with access to mobile screens and instant entertainment, feeling at home in a library and selecting special books to read, remains a magic experience from one generation to the next.
 While childhood has changed considerably, children’s needs have not.

 It is a fact that children, who visit libraries and choose their books, read more.
 Reading, it turns out, helps in brain development, as foundational language and literacy skills are developed in the early years.
 Reading is an essential ingredient for success once children are in school.

 A visit to the library is an opportunity to explore new ideas and authors.
 There is no downside to browsing the stacks for interesting finds and carrying home a pile of books to try out.
 The welcoming nature of libraries and helpful suggestions from librarians, extend a child’s reading horizons.
 This inevitably leads to more time reading and greater pleasure in books.

 Owning a library card teaches young library patrons responsibility and notions of sharing and care.
 When a child checks out a book on their library card, they feel responsible.
 They are a trusted member of the library community.
 It is an important rite of passage worth celebrating.

-On September 16, 2019 the Summit County Library is excited to welcome many new library cardholders from birth to 18 and wish them joy in a lifetime of books and reading.
-Please check out the FAQ page at http://summitcountylibraries.org/learn-explore/FAQ for more information and details on the signup process.
+Since September 16, 2019 the Summit County Library has been welcoming many new library cardholders from birth to 18 and wishing them joy in a lifetime of books and reading.

 -Stephanie Ralph, Summit County Library Director